zyf0717/zyf0717.github.io/_posts/2020-07-04-pi-clust-hadoop-spark.markdown

 ---
 layout: post
-title:  "Pi cluster (worker node Hadoop and Spark)"
+title:  "Pi cluster (cluster Hadoop and Spark)"
 date:   2020-07-04 12:00:00 +0800
 categories: jekyll update
 ---

-This post follows my previous post [Pi cluster ()](), and is basically a documentation of my setup of Hadoop and Spark on the worker nodes of my cluster.
+This post follows my previous post [Pi cluster ()](), and is a continuation to setup Hadoop and Spark on the entire cluster.

 ## 0. Install JDK